Welcome to the last installment in this weeks homeschooling series where I answer the rest of your homeschooling questions! So far we’ve covered:

 If you’re looking create a schedule start by going week to week, until you strike on a system that works for you and your family.
 Don’t be overwhelmed, just start with something-anything! and go from there.
 Thankfully there is no one right way (except in that having a schedule, your days will run better).

 Phew!
 I think I’m done!
-Anything else will have to happen in the comments or I’ll come back and add it in later!
+Anything other homeschooling questions will have to happen in the comments or I’ll come back and add it in later!
 I hope y’all have enjoyed this series.
 I much prefer writing all my thoughts down vs. doing a live Zoom information chat, social media post, or Instagram story because then all this stuff is here on the internet in perpetuity for anyone searching.
 You can save it, send it, and reference it whenever you need to.